ministryofjustice/Claim-for-Crown-Court-Defence/docs/active_storage_migration.md

 ## Switchover

-> **_NOTE:_** This switchover from paperclip to active storage assumes that checksums have been calculated for the model being activated and the target environment has latest master on it - with the `storage.rake` tasks is available on it.
+> **_NOTE:_** This switchover from paperclip to active storage assumes that checksums have been calculated for the model being activated and the target environment has latest main on it - with the `storage.rake` tasks is available on it.

 ---
 **Summary**